agrc/metadata-asset-tracking-tool/metadata/political/house_districts.md

 ## Summary

-Utah House of Representatives Districts defined after every decennial census.
+Utah House of Representatives Districts defined after every decennial Census.

 ## Description

+### What is the dataset?

 The Utah House of Representatives is comprised of 75 men and women elected to two-year terms.
 Utah House Districts 2022 to 2032 shows the house districts that elected officials represent.

-The DIST field contains the House district number.

-The COLOR4 field can be used in coloring districts using only 4 colors, usually with no adjacent districts displayed with the same color.
-This does not always work for the House Districts due to the number and size of the districts.

 Statewide house district boundaries are drawn by the Utah Legislature after each decennial census and adopted into state law.

-This feature class represents the Utah House of Representatives, which is comprised of 75 men and women elected to two-year terms.
-This data shows the house districts that elected officials represent.

-Last update: February 3, 2022 (minor geometry cleanup: snapping, remove topology slivers, etc.)
+### What is the purpose of the dataset?

 This dataset includes the political districts used for the Utah State Legislature.
 Utah House Districts 2022 to 2032 will be used for election purposes beginning January 1, 2022.
 Elected officials began representing these districts in January 2023.
 These boundaries supersede the State House Districts that were used in 2012-2021.

+### What does the dataset represent?

+The DIST field contains the House district number.

+The COLOR4 field can be used in coloring districts using only 4 colors, usually with no adjacent districts displayed with the same color.
+This does not always work for the House Districts due to the number and size of the districts.

+### How was the dataset created?

 Statewide Political District Boundaries are drawn by the Utah Legislature and adopted into state law as part of the decennial redistricting process that began in 2021.
 These districts represent the Utah House Districts, as per the Census Block Assignment file, enrolled with HB2005.

-### What is the dataset?

-### What is the purpose of the dataset?

-### What does the dataset represent?

-### How was the dataset created?

 ### How reliable and accurate is the dataset?

+This dataset reflects the official boundaries used by the Utah Legislature.
+Please reach out to [our team](https://gis.utah.gov/contact/) with questions or concerns about this dataset.

 ## Credits

 ### Data Source

+Utah State Legislature

 ### Host

+UGRC

 ## Restrictions

 ## License

 ## Tags

+- Utah State Legislature
+- Redistricting
+- Census

 ## Secondary Category